Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 suspend fun foo() {}
 ```

-For now (and probably never), we won't provide any syntax since the use case is already covered by `kotlin.coroutines.coroutineContext` and [`contextOf` function](./context-parameters.md#standard-library-support)
+For now, we won't provide any syntax since the use case is already covered by `kotlin.coroutines.coroutineContext` and [`contextOf` function](./context-parameters.md#standard-library-support)

 ### Feature interaction with callable references